angeliki-c/anomaly_detection_in_network_traffic/README.md

 		Reveals encoded information within the features of the dataset.
 Though the states of the encoding hyperparameter k is prespecified and issued in the begining to the algorithm.

 		It doesn't necessarilly converge to a correct clustering of the examples.
 There is always the possibility that it will settle to some locally optimal solution.

 		The result of the clustering is not that interpretable.

 		This method is not reliable in high-dimensional worlds.

 		It exhibits parallelism and it is preferred in big data frameworks as it may be computed efficiently.

 		In this use case we use a variant off KMeans, K-means||, implemented by Spark, which doesn't assume random choice of the initial centroids when the algorithm starts, but follows some criterions in choosing appropriately the initial values of the centroids for improving the quality of clustering.

  		Other unsupervised techniques (gaussian mixtures, lda etc) that aim at giving further structure to
 	  	the input dataset and highlight what might not constitute a regular (normal) set of input features can also be used.
 An extensive list of clustering techniques can be found at [1]

 Data set

-	The data set [2] that is going to be used in this analysis was built in the frame of the Third International Knowledge Discovery and Data Mining Tools Competition, which was held in conjunction with KDD-99 The Fifth International Conference on Knowledge Discovery and Data Mining.
+	The data set [2] that is going to be used in this analysis was built in the frame of the Third Interna- tional Knowledge Discovery and Data Mining Tools Competition, which was held in conjunction with KDD-99 The Fifth International Conference on Knowledge Discovery and Data Mining.
 	It consists of approximately 4.9 million connections over the Internet and 42 features, numerical and categorical, giving clues regarding each connection.
 	Although in some settings, configuring the cluster on standalone mode and with as many workers as the cores of the machine, along with repartioning appropriatly the data, the data analysis of the 4.9 million x 42 data set may be feasible locally, there is a smaller version of the data set, in any case, composed of 494021 records.

 Baseline